Mumbai Test, Day 3 session-wise recap: Big scores elude Kohli, Pujara but India in control

 Post-lunch session

 All eyes were on Kohli as India’s batters took the field after the lunch break.
-His extended run of poor form has prompted him to talk about workload management and he has looked to mentally get back in a good space but nothing will work better than some runs in the middle.
+His extended run of low scores has prompted him to talk about workload management and he has looked to mentally get back in a good space but nothing will work better than some runs in the middle.

 The pitch wasn’t the easiest to bat on but the NZ skipper Tom Latham did the two batters a favour by starting the session with Somerville and Ravindra.
 The two had been the least impressive of the NZ bowlers in the match and having them bowl in tandem gave the batters some breathing room.